 We were having a blast until I saw something in the dining room that really irked me, and I haven’t been able to get it out of my mind since.
-There were 12 2 liter soda bottles, and seven 12 packs of soda cans.
-I have been noticing over the past few years that she has gained a little weight, but I never gave too much thought about why.
+There were 12 2-liter soda bottles, and seven 12 packs of soda cans.
+I have been noticing over the past few years that she has gained a little weight, but I never gave too much thought to why.
 I just assumed it was genetics (her parents are overweight), or just a phase in her life; I never considered the possibility that it could be the environment she is growing up in.

-All you parents know better than me that kids pick up on a ton of things adults do, and please remember that eating habits are no exception.
+All you parents know better than me is that kids pick up on a ton of things adults do, and please remember that eating habits are no exception.
 According to the American Academy of Child & Adolescent Psychiatry, if one of a child’s parents are obese, the child has a 50% chance of being obese.
 If both of the child’s parents are obese, the child has an 80% chance of being obese.

 I know you all want the best for your children, and it starts with you.
 It starts with your eating habits, and setting a good example of what healthy foods to eat, how much to eat, and how to exercise regularly.